DevExpress/devextreme-documentation/concepts/Common/TypeScript Support/05 Configure a Widget.md

 		<div dx-chart="chartOptions"></div>
 	</div>

-[note]TypeScript is only for _declaring_ a widget configuration.
+[note]TypeScript is only for _declaring_ a UI component configuration.
 You still need to use jQuery, Knockout or AngularJS to _apply_ this configuration.

 #####See Also#####